Top Places to Visit in the Luberon Valley of Provence

 Gorges du Verdon

 This is another place that’s near Luberon that’s worth a visit.
-Gorges du Verdon is a spectacular natural canyon often referred to as the "Grand Canyon of Europe" due to its impressive size and stunning beauty.
-The canyon is approximately 25 kilometers long and up to 700 meters deep, with towering limestone cliffs and crystal-clear turquoise waters that flow through it.
+Gorges du Verdon is a spectacular natural canyon that’s approximately 25 kilometres long and up to 700 metres deep, with towering limestone cliffs and crystal-clear turquoise waters that flow through it.
 It was formed over millions of years by the Verdon River, which has carved its way through the rocks to create this breathtaking landscape.

 If you're looking to explore some lesser-known destinations in the Luberon, here are some suggestions:

-• Apt: It is known for its beautiful historic center, local markets, and picturesque surroundings.
+• Apt: It is known for its beautiful historic centre, local markets, and picturesque surroundings.

 • Rustrel: This small village is located near the town of Apt and is known for its colourful ochre quarries.
 Be sure to visit the Colorado Provençal, a stunning natural park with vibrant red and orange cliffs.